 Finally, although it is not a correctness issue, it is possible that the performance of a program may be affected by changes in the implementation of the compilers or libraries upon which it depends.
 No guarantee can be made about the performance of a given program between releases.

 Although these expectations apply to Go 1 itself, we hope similar considerations would be made for the development of externally developed software based on Go 1.

-Finally, the Go tool chain (compilers, linkers, build tools, and so on) are under active development and may change behavior.
+Finally, the Go toolchain (compilers, linkers, build tools, and so on) is under active development and may change behavior.
 This means, for instance, that scripts that depend on the location and properties of the tools may be broken by a point release.